AustinHackers/austinhackers.github.io/cve.md

 * Ask a CVE point of contact for a CVE ID reservation.
   - Merely reserving a CVE ID number in no way alters the usual AHA! embargo on material presented at AHA!
 * Agree to abide by the the above VDP terms and conditions for publishing.
-  - Failing to adehere to the VDP may result in expulsion from AHA!
+  - Failing to adhere to the VDP may result in expulsion from AHA!

 <br/>